 This is a bit tricky because it may look very easy – oh yes, it’s easy – but a little bit daunting at first.
 You are going to get confused what would really you want to buy let alone the brand and the model.
 There’s plenty of brands out there.

 Start out by listing what décor should go to what place in the kitchen.
 For example, if you want to buy appliances, know what type of appliance you want to buy and where it goes into the kitchen then figure out what brand you prefer.
-Look out for a particular model you like then search it in the manufacturer’s website to see the price.
+Look out for a particular model you like, then read some independent kitchen appliance reviews.
 Same works with buying jars, china, utensils, and so forth.
 Once you have decided, add your wishes to the wish list and go back to them from time to time until you have finally decided to buy.

 Method 2: Know what features you need – always think functional rather than just aesthetics